maxburs/blog/_posts/gatsby-vs-next-js-blog-starters-showdown.md

 [https://gatsby-starter-blog-demo.netlify.app/](https://gatsby-starter-blog-demo.netlify.app/)

 It was real easy to get started with Gatsby.
-The starter's in a state were I felt comfortable deploying it as-is, and the plugins make it real easy to add functionality.
+I felt comfortable deploying the starter mostly it as-is, and the plugins made it real easy to add functionality.
 I used the [gatsby-remark-prismjs](https://www.gatsbyjs.com/plugins/gatsby-remark-prismjs/?=prismjs) plugin to add syntax highlighting to my code blocks.

 The starter wasn't 100% to my liking though.
 To understand everything in the starter you need to know GraphQL, which I don't.
 I opted to ignore the query under each page and pray they didn't break.